webdev-cals-arizona-edu/vueaflet/README.md

 /* layerName being the string prop passed to l-feature-group */ this.$store.state.vueaflet.namedLayers[layerName]
 ```
 Here is a separate single file component that is part of the same example app.
-This is to showcase how these Leaflet object can stretch across your entire app.
-This example uses a vueaflet `getter` to access and manipulate the feature group object:
+This is to showcase how these Leaflet objects can stretch across your entire app.
+This example uses a vueaflet `getter` to access and manipulate the feature group object created in `./App.vue`:
 ```
 <template>
   <div class="mock-controls" style="margin-top: 30px;">